 1. Can I stay in my home long-term?

 When people buy their ‘forever home’, they tend to buy it with the family’s needs in mind.
-But our needs change with age, and what suits us in our 30s, 40s and 50s may not work for us later in life.
+But our needs change with age, and what suits us in our 30s, 40s, and 50s may not work for us later in life.

 If you’re certain you want to stay put but aren’t sure your home is suitable long-term, there are ways you can age-proof your property later on.
 Common renovations include installing non-slip floors, brighter lighting, rounded countertops, curbless showers, and pull-out kitchen cabinets.
-Obviously, renovating your home isn’t cheap, so it’s worth looking into this and seeing how much it would cost.
+Though, obviously, renovating your home isn’t cheap, so it’s worth looking into this and seeing how much it would cost.

-It’s important to be realistic and honest with yourself when assessing your physical health, fitness and stamina, and considering how these may affect the ease of home maintenance and repairs.
+It’s important to be realistic and honest with yourself when assessing your physical health, fitness, and stamina, and considering how these may affect the ease of home maintenance and repairs.
 Downsizing to a home with a smaller garden, for example, might make life easier for you in the long run.

 It’s worth mentioning that you can, of course, pay people to maintain your home and garden, but these are costs that should be considered.